Employment History, Regular employment positions

 Ottawa

-TwoDucks consulting was incorporated in October 2013 and recently renamed to Vör Security.
+TwoDucks consulting was incorporated in October 2013 and was renamed to Vör Security.
 Since its incorporation Vör Security has grown to a small company of three employees.

 Vör Security developed the free open source vulnerability tracking system, OSS Index, which together were acquired by Sonatype in June 2017.
 During this time OSS Index added support for numerous ecosystems and tool integrations and scanners.